digital-asset/daml/docs/source/triggers/index.rst

       }

-The ``initialize`` function is called on startup and allows you to initialize your user-defined state based on the active contract set.
+The ``initialize`` function is called on startup and allows you to initialize your user-defined state based on querying the active contract set.

 The ``updateState`` function is called on new transactions and command completions and can be used to update your user-defined state based on